23 Indigenous politics

 Sovereignty is often understood in international politics as the power to exercise supreme and unrivalled authority within a given territory.
 As Falk and Martin explain, most First Nations’ demands for recognition of sovereignty do not take this form.
 Rather, they rely on a notion of ‘internal sovereignty’, which is shared, recognised and negotiated within a geographic area.[51]
 This is concerned with creating the space for First Nations communities to protect their culture, law and traditions and to exercise autonomy with respect to matters that are important to them, such as economic development, land resource management, protection of cultural heritage and education.[52]
 Internal sovereignty does not seek to displace non-Indigenous people but does demand recognition of the identity and authority of First Nations to make decisions for their own people.
 First Nations hold sovereignty not as Aboriginal and Torres Strait Islander individuals, nor as a single pan-Aboriginal movement, but as hundreds of distinct polities across the continent.
 For this sovereignty to be exercised, it needs to be recognised at the local and regional level, acknowledging the authority of the respective Nations.

-Each Regional Dialogue selected representatives to attend the First Nations National Constitutional Convention at Uluru in May 2017.
-At the Uluru convention, representatives rejected outright the idea of symbolic recognition, which was the major concern of the Recognise campaign.
-First Peoples instead opted for substantive reforms to the Australian legal system in the form of a staged process:
+At the Uluru Dialogue, representatives rejected outright the idea of symbolic recognition, which was the major focus of corporate and political campaigning since the late 2000s.
+They instead called for substantive reforms to the Australian legal and political system in the form of a staged process:

-• A truth-telling commission, designed around local processes of examining the untold and suppressed histories of settler–First Nations relations
+- conducting a national truth-telling process, with localised examinations of the untold and suppressed histories of settler–First Nations relations.

 Conclusions

 This chapter focused on the complex nature of Indigenous politics, and the diversity of First Nations across the Australian continent.
 Historically, governments have failed to take into account the political culture and leadership of First Peoples, preferring policies that are one-size-fits-all and often based on a poor understanding of local priorities.
-This has led to decades of policy failures, allowing for the continuation of socio-economic disadvantage and denying First Nations’ culture, law, knowledge, experiences and aspirations.
+This has led to decades of policy failures, allowing for the continuation of socio-economic disadvantage and denying Indigenous cultures, laws, knowledges, experiences and aspirations.

-Indigenous politics has the potential to change for the better and to move away from the history of failed policy making and denial of First Nations as self-determining political actors.
-The Uluru Statement from the Heart presents an important opportunity for substantive reform at the national, state and territory level, and the move towards treaty negotiations in certain jurisdictions shows another promising path forward.
-It is clear that First Peoples in Australia are determined to engage as equals in the political process and work with all Australian citizens to develop a new, more inclusive political culture, reflecting the contemporary realities of First Peoples, settlers and migrants sharing the Australian story.
+Uluru Statement from the Heart remains an open invitation for substantive reform at the national, state and territory level, and treaty negotiations in certain jurisdictions show another promising path forward.
+It is clear that Indigenous peoples are determined to engage as equals in the political process and work with all Australian citizens to develop a new, more inclusive political culture that reflects the contemporary realities of First Peoples, settlers and migrants sharing the Australian story.
 In the words of the Uluru Statement from the Heart, all Australians are invited to ‘walk with us in a movement of the Australian people for a better future’.
-It is now up to governments to find appropriate ways to respond.

 References